 “Bad enough to make a sacrifice,” the Kurt Cobain specter finished.

 That shut Jeremy up.
 A sacrifice?
-Although something ominous was niggling at his gut, Jeremy decided that the sacrifice would be one he knew most artists who made it big had to make.
+Although something ominous niggled at his gut, Jeremy decided that the sacrifice would be one he knew most artists who made it big had to make.
 He’d give up comfort to hit the road.
 He knew it sometimes took a long time and hard work to make it big.
-That was OK with Jeremy.
+That was okay.

 “I’m ready and willing to make any sacrifice.
 I’ll move out, move to whatever city I need to go to make it.
 I’ll tour around in a shitty van and play at dive bars with people throwing bottles at me if that’s what it takes.”

-Jeremy stood up and walked over to a tree and picked at the bark.
+Jeremy walked over to a tree and picked at the bark.
 He pulled pieces off and threw them on the ground.
 Kurt Cobain just sat and waited.

 A few bats flew overhead and Jeremy stopped throwing bark to watch them.
 He felt like they should be some kind of omen.
 He tried to remember his mythology class; they must have learned what bats symbolized.
-Probably death, thought Jeremy, or creepy visits from ghosts.
-Or maybe they symbolize that I am going crazy, bat-shit crazy.
-He laughed out loud, though he hadn’t meant to.
-He looked over at Kurt Cobain to see if he had heard.
-He didn’t appear to.
-He was looking at his hands, a strangely sad gesture to Jeremy.
+Probably death.
+Or creepy visits from ghosts.
+He looked over at Kurt Cobain.
+He was looking at his hands in a strangely sad gesture.
 Jeremy wondered if Kurt Cobain was remembering playing guitar with those hands.
 Could they all still play in Jam Heaven?
 Jeremy really hoped they could.
 The thought of never playing a guitar again made him feel sick.

 Something jarred loose in his memory, “Are you talking about something like what that blues guitar player…what’s his name—“